zhenrong-wang/co2/README.md

-CO2-Carbon-Dioxide-Property-Calculation
+# CO2-Carbon-Dioxide-Property-Calculation

 # 1. Background

-The thermo-physical properties of CO2 is very important to researchers and engineers in various domains (energy, power, chemistry, materials ...).
+The thermophysical properties of CO2 are very important to researchers and engineers in various domains (energy, power, chemistry, materials ...).

 Usually, they rely on the [NIST Refprop](https://www.nist.gov/srd/refprop) to calculate the properties.
 However, Refprop is commercial and not open-source.
 Therefore, I wrote this code to provide an alternative to refprop.

 # 2. Brief Intro

 Program Name: High-resolution CO2 (Carbon Dioxide) Properties Calculation
-Purpose: Calculate the high-resolution thermo-physical properties at given point(s)
+Purpose: Calculate the **very-high-resolution** thermophysical properties at given point(s)
 License: MIT

 Technical Reference: